afifaimrann/DriveHive-327/README.md

 **Shadman Shahriar**

-Built as part of CSCI 327 — Software Engineering at Concordia University, and later evolved into a full-stack production-grade application.
+Built as part of CSE 327 — Software Engineering at North South University, and later evolved into a full-stack production-grade application.